Generic name: alprostadil

 Erectile Dysfunction of Vasculogenic, Psychogenic, or Mixed Etiology

-Dosage titration should be initiated at 2.5 micrograms of alprostadil.
-If there is a partial response, the dose may be increased by 2.5 micrograms to a dose of 5 micrograms and then in increments of 5 to 10 micrograms, depending upon erectile response, until the dose that produces an erection suitable for intercourse and not exceeding a duration of 1 hour is reached.
-If there is no response to the initial 2.5-microgram dose, the second dose may be increased to 7.5 micrograms, followed by increments of 5 to 10 micrograms.
+Dosage titration should be initiated at 2.5 mcg of alprostadil.
+The 10 mcg strength of CAVERJECT IMPULSE is designed to allow delivery of a 2.5 mcg dose of alprostadil (see General Procedure for Solution Preparation).
+If there is a partial response at 2.5 mcg, the dose may be increased by 2.5 mcg to a dose of 5 mcg within 1 hour.
+No more than 2 doses during initial titration should be given within a 24-hour period.
+If additional titration is required, doses in increments of 5 to 10 mcg may be given at least 24 hours apart until the dose that produces an erection suitable for intercourse and not exceeding a duration of 1 hour is reached.
+If there is no response to the initial 2.5-mcg dose, the second dose may be increased to 7.5 mcg within 1 hour.
+No more than 2 doses during initial titration should be given within a 24-hour period.
+If additional titration is required, doses in increments of 5 to 10 mcg may be given at least 24 hours apart.
 The patient must stay in the physician's office until complete detumescence occurs.
-If there is no response, then the next higher dose may be given within 1 hour.
-If there is a response, then there should be at least a 1-day interval before the next dose is given.

 Erectile Dysfunction of Pure Neurogenic Etiology (Spinal Cord Injury)

-The majority of patients (56%) in one clinical study involving 579 patients were titrated to doses of greater than 5 micrograms but less than or equal to 20 micrograms.
-The mean dose at the end of the titration phase was 17.8 micrograms of alprostadil.
+The majority of patients (56%) in one clinical study involving 579 patients with erectile dysfunction of various etiologies were titrated to doses of greater than 5 mcg but less than or equal to 20 mcg.
+The mean dose at the end of the titration phase was 17.8 mcg of alprostadil.

 The dose of CAVERJECT that is selected for self-injection treatment should provide the patient with an erection that is satisfactory for sexual intercourse and that is maintained for no longer than 1 hour.
 If the duration of erection is longer than 1 hour, the dose of CAVERJECT should be reduced.
 Self-injection therapy for use at home should be initiated at the dose that was determined in the physician's office; however, dose adjustment, if required (up to 57% of patients in one clinical study), should be made only after consultation with the physician.
 The dose should be adjusted in accordance with the titration guidelines described above.
 The effectiveness of CAVERJECT for long-term use of up to 6 months has been documented in an uncontrolled, self-injection study.
-The mean dose of CAVERJECT at the end of 6 months was 20.7 micrograms in this study.
+The mean dose of CAVERJECT Sterile Powder at the end of 6 months was 20.7 mcg in this study.
+CAVERJECT IMPULSE in the 10 mcg strength is designed to deliver a minimum dose of 2.5 mcg and a maximum dose of 10 mcg.
+CAVERJECT IMPULSE in the 20 mcg strength is designed to deliver a minimum dose of 5 mcg and a maximum dose of 20 mcg.
+The physician should determine the most suitable formulation of CAVERJECT for the individual patient (CAVERJECT IMPULSE or CAVERJECT Sterile Powder).

 Careful and continuous follow-up of the patient while in the self-injection program must be exercised.
 This is especially true for the initial self-injections, since adjustments in the dose of CAVERJECT may be needed.
 The recommended frequency of injection is no more than 3 times weekly, with at least 24 hours between each dose.
-The reconstituted vial of CAVERJECT is intended for single use only and should be discarded after use.
-The user should be instructed in the proper disposal of the syringe, needle, and vial.
+All formulations of CAVERJECT are intended for single use only and should be discarded after use.
+The user should be instructed in the proper disposal of the injection materials (e.g., delivery system, needles).

 While on self-injection treatment, it is recommended that the patient visit the prescribing physician's office every 3 months.
 At that time, the efficacy and safety of the therapy should be assessed, and the dose of CAVERJECT should be adjusted, if needed.